Losing a Whole Year: Critical reception

 "Losing a Whole Year" was released as a single from Third Eye Blind's 1997 self-titled album.
 The song received a positive reaction from music critics.
 Chuck Eddy of Spin magazine called it one of the band's "catchiest" songs.
 Allmusic's Mike DeGagne agreed, writing that "its pop-friendly makeup of frolicking guitar and a welcoming tempo make it one of the band's most catchiest tunes."

 Chart performance

 "Losing a Whole Year" stayed on the Billboard Modern Rock Tracks chart for 14 weeks and peaked at number 13 on May 2, 1998.
 The song also appeared on the Mainstream Rock Tracks chart in 1998, peaking at number 36.

 Music video

 Third Eye Blind planned to make two music videos for "Losing a Whole Year", but ultimately only one was released.
-The video features the band performing the song in front of an audience of three laughing women.
+The video, directed by Francis Lawrence, features the band performing the song in front of an audience of three laughing women.
 At the end of the video, two cars crash into each other right in front of the band members.